Chase Field: College sports

 The organizers of the Insight.com Bowl moved the game from Arizona Stadium in Tucson to Phoenix beginning in December 2000, and Chase Field became the game's host.
 After hosting six editions of the game, the bowl game moved to Sun Devil Stadium in Tempe, to replace the Fiesta Bowl, which had moved to State Farm Stadium in Glendale.
-The bowl, which has undergone several naming changes, remained in Tempe for nine playings, then returned to Chase Field starting with the January 2016 edition.
-In October 2024, the game was renamed as the Rate Bowl due to a rebranding of the corporate sponsor.
+The bowl, which has undergone several naming changes, remained in Tempe for nine playings, then returned to Chase Field starting with the January 2016 edition while Sun Devil Stadium began undergoing a series of renovations; the game was played in Phoenix through its 2025 playing, after which the organizers announced it would be returning to Tempe at the now-reduced capacity and renamed Mountain America Stadium.

 Chase Field has staged nine women's college basketball games.
 The second game, played on December 18, 2006, was shortened by rain with four minutes and 18 seconds remaining and Arizona State leading Texas Tech 61–45.
 Venue staff closed the roof in an effort to finish the game, but officials deemed the court unsafe.
 In 2000, ASU played the Tennessee Volunteers at the same facility.

 In 2006, Chase Field was the site of an annual "Challenge at Chase", a college baseball game between Arizona State and University of Arizona that lasted two years.
 The Arizona Wildcats won both contests in 2006 and 2007.